Entanglement and apparent thermality in simulated black holes: Entropy of simulated (1+1)D Dirac fermions in black hole background

-where $\kappa=-v'(x_h)$ is the surface gravity of the Gullstrand-Painlevé metric (see Appendix~\ref{Appendix: Surface Gravity of GP Metric}), the fermion zero-mode entropy of the black hole's interior region will be
+where $\kappa=-v'(x_h)$ is the surface gravity of the Gullstrand-Painlevé metric (see Appendix~\ref{Appendix: Surface Gravity of GP Metric}), the fermion zero-mode entropy of the black hole's interior region will be \begin{widetext}

-Taking the length $s$ of the black hole's interior region to be $s=x_h-a_c$, such that the fermion zero-mode entropy of this region corresponds to that of the entire black hole, and working in the limit $0<a_c\ll x_h$, Eq.~\eqref{Equation: Entropy of (1+1)D Black Hole Fermion Zero-Modes (Interior)} for the fermion zero-mode entropy of the black hole's interior reduces to which is logarithmically divergent with the lattice constant $a_c$.
+\end{widetext} Taking the length $s$ of the black hole's interior region to be $s=x_h-a_c$, such that the fermion zero-mode entropy of this region corresponds to that of the entire black hole, and working in the limit $0<a_c\ll x_h$, Eq.~\eqref{Equation: Entropy of (1+1)D Black Hole Fermion Zero-Modes (Interior)} for the fermion zero-mode entropy of the black hole's interior reduces to